blyxxyz/Python-PHP-Bridge/README.md

   * Tab completion in the interpreter

 Caveats:
-  * The connection between PHP and Python is somewhat fragile, if PHP prints something to stderr, it's lost
+  * On Windows, stdin and stderr are used to communicate, so PHP can't read input and if it writes to stderr the connection is lost
   * Returned PHP objects are never garbage collected
   * You can only pass basic Python objects into PHP